gaf3/cnc-forge/Output.md

 ![source-file-forge](img/source-file-forge.png)

-Produces the folling Pull Request:
+Produces the folllowing Pull Request:

 ![source-file-pr](img/source-file-pr.png)

-As you can see, the README.md was taken from gaf3/test-forge, transformed according to the variables set, and put in the same location in gaf3/my-repo.
+As you can see, the `README.md` was taken from gaf3/test-forge, transformed according to the variables set, and put in the same location in gaf3/my-repo.

 ### directory

-The `source` setting can be relative path to a directory which will copy the entire directory:
+The `source` setting can be relative path to a directory, which will copy the entire directory:

 ```yaml
 description: An example